outpaddling/LPJS/README.md

 - Management of available cores and memory

-- Enforcement of resource limits stated by job descriptions
+- Full enforcement of resource limits stated by job descriptions

 - Job monitoring

 - Job accounting (maintaining records of completed jobs)

-This does not preclude support for operating system specific features such as cgroups, CUDA, FreeBSD jails, NUMA, etc. but all such features are optional, implemented and installed separately as 3rd-party plugins.
+This does not preclude support for operating system specific features such as cgroups, CUDA, FreeBSD jails, NUMA, etc. but all such features shall be optional, implemented and installed separately as 3rd-party plugins.

 ## Design and Implementation